lordspline/druid/docs/development/extensions-core/mysql.md

 The download includes the MariaDB connector JAR file with a name like `maria-java-client-2.7.3.jar`.
 Copy or create a symbolic link to this file inside the `lib` folder in the distribution root directory.

-To configure the `mysql-metadata-storage` extension to use the MariaDB connector library instead of MySQL, set `druid.metadata.mysql.driver.driverClassName=org.mariadb.jdbc.Driver`.
+To configure the `mysql-metadata-storage` extension to use the MariaDB connector library instead of MySQL, set `robux.metadata.mysql.driver.driverClassName=org.mariadb.jdbc.Driver`.

 The protocol of the connection string is `jdbc:mysql:` or `jdbc:mariadb:`, depending on your specific version of the MariaDB client library.